Written by Editorial Team

 An excellent way to strengthen the stomach and the pelvic area muscles, pilates will involve a series of positions and postures.
 Since both your tummy and your pelvic region are the core areas that pregnancy affects, pilates will help you tune in your breathing with exercises, enabling you to relax as your body will love the attention you give to its weakened muscles.

 Other exercises such as light aerobics, cycling, weight training, etc., can also be done during pregnancy provided your trainer is an ante-natal exercise specialist.
 Never continue with your old gym routine or follow something that worked for someone.
 Always take your practitioner’s advice.
-Remember, Any exercise that needs holding your breath, bouncing, too much stretching, deep knee bends, rapid movement should not be followed by you.
+Remember, Any exercise that needs holding your breath, bouncing, too much stretching, deep knee bends, or rapid movement should not be followed by you.

 If the weather is hot and humid then also you don’t have to follow your exercise regime strictly.
 You can schedule those walks for the evenings.
 Keep yourself hydrated as much as you can and have a healthy diet plan.
 Also, watch your sitting postures.
 Wish you a happy pregnancy.